Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 In the following dialog you can specify all the options of that resource.

 1. The Name of the resource (e.g. GBP/USD)
-2. The API url which gets used if no additional parameters are provided
+2. The API URL which gets used if no additional parameters are provided
-3. The API url which gets used when an additional parameter gets provided.
+3. The API URL which gets used when an additional parameter gets provided.
 You should mark the place where the parameter should be placed with %data%.
 4. The parameter type which indicates the way to handle the parameter provided.
 See the section parameter types for more information.

 You must specify how the API response should be parsed.
 The options are:
-- Json: You can specify the location of the value via json keys.
+- Json: You can specify the location of the value via Json keys.
 - Regex: If the response is not a Json you can use a regular expression.

 In addition to this you can also write a short description of the resource which is useful for everyone who intends to implement this oracle node.

 ![alt text](/img/qt11.png ':size=80%x80%')

-?> **Tip** To Test all this you can make an example request to the api and then parse the response to see if everything works as expected.
+?> **Tip** To Test all this you can make an example request to the API and then parse the response to see if everything works as expected.

 ### Editing a Resource Item